-The driver circuit for the CMOS linear image sensor S13828 is available (sold separately).
+The driver circuit for CMOS linear image sensor \$13496-20 is available (sold separately).
 It can be used for spectrometers, etc. combining with the CMOS linear image sensor.
+A conversion board is needed when using in combination with the S13496-20.
 Contact us for detailed information.